 The Pearl and Floyd Franks Scholarship honors students excelling in the Appalachian musical arts.
-Pearl and Floyd Franks are the late parents and former entertainment managers of actor/entertainer Randall Franks, "Officer Randy Goode" from TV's "In the Heat of the Night."
+Pearl and Floyd Franks were the late parents and former entertainment managers of actor/entertainer Randall Franks, "Officer Randy Goode" from TV's "In the Heat of the Night."